 Most online classes have an “introduction” area, so go beyond the basic requirements.
 Always begin messages with a warm greeting and end with a hospitable closing.
 When you share any example in a class discussion, make it relevant but also amusing.
 In a discussion that asks students to share a customer complaint, for example, could you share a humorous situation that you may have experienced or witnessed on your job?

 If your class has virtual, real-time meetings, it’s helpful to show up a bit early so that you can greet your classmates and professor with a goal of building community.
 Feel free to joke around a bit with everyone until the session starts.
-For some additional tips, please see my post: “4 Tips for Writing Effective Discussion Posts,” (5 November 2012).

 The concept of ‘invention’ dates back at least two thousand years in education, and there is good reason it’s still around.
 Basically, this means to explore all options and possibilities when learning.
 Rather than choose the obvious response to an assignment prompt, take the time to think critically about it, considering different ways of responding that will engage your classmates and make the activity interesting for you.